Recipe for Reiki Credibility

 • Where will the Reiki session take place?

-Expect a professional to have a private, dedicated treatment space.
+Expect a professional to have a private, dedicated treatment space and to offer you a choice of silence or soft background music during your Reiki treatment.

 • What is the fee and how/when is it paid?